Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Construction and Deployment of GOST

 \section{Construction and Deployment of GOST}

 In the DT field, a widely accepted twinning framework is the 5D architecture proposed by Tao \textit{et al.} \cite{DT_Tao1}, encompassing physical entities, virtual entities, data, communication, and services.
-In contrast, GOST integrates distinct components, including data acquisition, bidirectional communication, goal understanding, digital modeling, and action generation.
-Given these compositional differences and the specific constraints inherent to SAGSIN, conventional construction and deployment methodologies represented by \cite{DT_Tao1} are rendered inadequate for GOST.

-In this section, we analyze the specific technologies and methods for constructing and deploying GOST within SAGSIN.
-As illustrated in Fig. \ref{tech_construction}, this section introduces semantic-driven data acquisition and transmission, goal-oriented modeling, and distributed adaptive deployment technologies to support GOST framework, which provide critical technical pathways for GOST construction within SAGSIN and offer research insights and technical references for future SAGSIN twinning system development.
+Similar to \cite{DT_Tao1}, this section is guided by Fig. \ref{tech_construction} and introduces semantic-driven data acquisition and transmission, goal-oriented modeling, and distributed adaptive deployment technologies to support the GOST framework within SAGSIN.